Oven Roasted Eggplant

 How to Serve Roasted Eggplant

 This oven roasted eggplant is a fantastic veggie side dish.
-Serve it as it is, simply seasoned with olive oil and salt, or dress it up more with one of these suggestions:
+Serve it as it is, simply seasoned with olive oil and salt and pepper, or dress it up more with one of these suggestions:

-• Toss it with Italian dressing, shaved Parmesan cheese (or vegan Parmesan!), and fresh basil.
+• Toss it with Italian dressing, shaved Parmesan cheese (or vegan Parmesan!), and fresh basil or parsley.

-• Squeeze it with lemon juice and garnish it with freshly cracked black pepper, crumbled feta, and fresh mint leaves.
+• Squeeze it with lemon juice and garnish it with crumbled feta and fresh mint leaves.

 • Serve it over a bed of homemade labneh and top it with a drizzle of olive oil and pinches of za’atar.